Maurice R. Greenberg: Public positions

-Greenberg was appointed as a member of the Hong Kong Chief Executive's Council of International Advisers where he served from 1998 to 2005.
-He is a former chairman and current trustee of the Asia Society, a trustee emeritus of the Rockefeller University, and is an honorary trustee of the Museum of Modern Art, all three institutions founded by the Rockefeller family.
-He is also a former chairman and current member of the US–Korea Business Council and a member of the US-China Business Council.
-Greenberg also sits on the steering committee of the China–United States Exchange Foundation.
-He has served on the board of directors of the New York Stock Exchange, the President's Advisory Committee for Trade Policy and Negotiations, and the Business Roundtable.
-He was a director of the Federal Reserve Bank of New York from 1988-1995 and served as its Chairman from 1994-5.
-He is vice-chairman of the board of directors of the National Committee on United States – China Relations.
+He is founding chairman of the U.S.-Philippine Business Committee, chairman emeritus of the US-ASEAN Business Council and chairman of the U.S.-Korea Business Council.
+Greenberg has served on the board of directors of the New York Stock Exchange, the President's Advisory Committee for Trade Policy and Negotiations, and the Business Roundtable and is a member of the Board of Directors of the Peterson Institute for International Economics.
+He was a director of the Federal Reserve Bank of New York from 1988-1995 and served as its Chairman 1994-1995.
+He was awarded "CEO of the Year 2003" by Chief Executive magazine.

-Greenberg is chairman emeritus of the Board of Trustees of New York-Presbyterian Hospital and joined the Board 1979.
-He serves as a member of the board of overseers of the Weill Cornell Medical College of Cornell University, as a life trustee of New York University, a trustee for the School of Risk Management, Insurance, and Actuarial Science and is the chairman of the Academic Medicine Development Company.
-Greenberg also serves as a member of the President's Council on International Activities of Yale University.
-He is on the board of directors of the International Rescue Committee and is active in a number of other civic and charitable organizations.
-He is a former trustee of the American Museum of Natural History.
-He also serves on the board of the Manhattan Institute for Policy Research.
+Greenberg was vice chairman and director of the Council on Foreign Relations and a member of the Trilateral Commission.
+He is a former chairman and current trustee of the Asia Society, a trustee emeritus of the Rockefeller University and is an honorary trustee of the Museum of Modern Art.
+Greenberg is chairman emeritus of the Board of Trustees of New York-Presbyterian Hospital having joined the Board in 1979.
+He serves as a member of the board of overseers of the Weill Cornell Medical College of Cornell University, as a life trustee of New York University, a trustee for the School of Risk Management, Insurance, and Actuarial Science and is the chairman of the Academic Medicine Development Company (AMDeC) Foundation.
+Greenberg also serves as a member of the President's Council on International Activities of Yale University. and on the board of the Manhattan Institute for Policy Research.
+He is the former chairman of The National Interest.
+He is on the board of directors of the International Rescue Committee, is a former trustee of the American Museum of Natural History and is active in a number of other civic and charitable organizations.
+As chairman of The Starr Foundation, Greenberg oversees the disbursement of major financial support to academic, medical, cultural and public policy institutions.